clement0010/clement0010/README.md

 ## I'm a Student !

 - 🏫 I’m a Year 1 Computer Science Student at NUS.
-- 🌱 Constantly looking for project based learning opportunity.
+- 🌱 Constantly looking for project based learning opportunity and internship opportunity.
 - ❓  Area of interests: Fullstack Web Development, Machine Learning, Data Analytics and Algorithm.
-- 🥅 2020 Goal: Deploy a fully functional Web Application for production.
 - ⚡ Fun fact: I love to travel ✈ and go hiking 🌳.

 ### Connect with me: